MechanicalRock/mechanicalrock.github.io/_posts/2021-04-27-fed-talk-s01e01-getting-started.md

 |--------|----------|
 | ![Mobile screenshot where the viewport meta tag is not set.
 Illustrating most of the body content being overflowing outside of the mobile's width, thus making the content unreadable from the very start.](/img/fed-talk/s01e01/viewport-without.png) | ![Mobile screenshot where the viewport meta tag is set.
 Illustrating all of the body content being showed in mobile's width](/img/fed-talk/s01e01/viewport-with.png) |

 As you can see the screenshot on the right neatly fits the maximum content into the devices viewport width.
-Obviously you’ll need to better style content for mobile, by that’s beside the point.
+Obviously you’ll need to better style content for mobile, but that’s beside the point.

 ```html
   <meta name="viewport" content="width=device-width, initial-scale=1" />